-With vast ocean resources, dense forests and considered as an exotic tropical paradise for tourists, Fiji has the most developed economy in the Pacific.
-The pursuit for economic growth is a high priority of governments, private sectors, and elements of the civil society as they depend on it for financial support and stability.
-However, as a small island developing state (SID), Fiji struggles with challenges associated with the increase in population growth, increase in demand for resources and geopolitical and economic interests.
+With vast ocean resources, dense forests and considered as an exotic tropical paradise for tourists, Vanuatu has recently advanced to a developing status.
+The pursuit for economic growth is a high priority of governments, private sectors, and elements of the civil society as they depend on it for financial support and stability.9 However, as a small island developing state (SID), Vanuatu struggles with challenges associated with the increase in population growth, increase in demand for resources and geopolitical and economic interests.